Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Client facing capabilities.

     1. We offer UDP and TCP DNS on port 53 on (insert IP address)
-    1. We offer DNS-over-TLS as specified in RFC7858 on (insert IP address).
+    1. We offer DNS over TLS as specified in RFC7858 on (insert IP address).
 It is available on port 853 and port 443.
 We also implement RFC7766.
         1. The DoT authentication domain name used is (insert domain name).
         1. We do not publish SPKI pin sets.
-    1. We offer DNS-over-HTTPS as specified in RFC8484 on (insert URI template).
+    1. We offer DNS over HTTPS as specified in RFC8484 on (insert URI template).
        Both POST and GET are supported.
     1. Both services offer TLS 1.2 and TLS 1.3.
     1. Both services pad DNS responses according to RFC8467.